- Home

 - is louder than permitted in the ordinance.

-(1) such that it is a nuisance that annoys, distresses or disturbs the quiet, comfort or repose of any reasonable person with
+- such that it is a nuisance that annoys, distresses or disturbs the quiet, comfort or repose of any reasonable person with ordinary sensibilities;

-(2) such that it is plainly audible by any peace officer or other enforcement agent
+- such that it is plainly audible by any peace officer or other enforcement agent to be:

 The noise disturbance standards will adjust according to a number of factors, the primary of which will be residential vs. commercial districts, day of week and time of day.
 Example: Some music and loud talking from a backyard party next door on a Saturday afternoon at 4 p.m. may be reasonable or normal, but the same level of noise/music would likely not be reasonable at 1 a.m. on a Sunday.